 Workplace violence is a leading cause of injury and death among workers in public safety.
-Among correctional officers, data have indicated that assaults account for 40% of all fatal workplace injuries and 38% of nonfatal workplace injuries [Konda et al. 2012].
+Workplace violence to public safety workers is understood to mean work-related occupational hazards originating from exposure to individuals who have a legitimate relationship with the workplace, but are not employees, such as patients, inmates, etc. Among correctional officers, data have indicated that assaults account for 40% of all fatal workplace injuries and 38% of nonfatal workplace injuries [Konda et al. 2012].
 Among LEOs, physical assaults accounted for 40% of duty-related fatalities in the last decade according to the National Law Enforcement Officers Memorial Fund [NLEOMF 2017].
-When focusing on nonfatal occupational injuries, another data source indicated that 27% of LEOs sought treatment at an emergency department for on-duty injuries due an assault or violent encounter [Tiesman et al. 2017].
+When focusing on nonfatal occupational injuries, another data source indicated that 27% of LEOs sought treatment at an emergency department for on-duty injuries due to an assault or violent encounter [Tiesman et al. 2017].